Continuous and progressive aspects: Present tense

 The present tense and the present progressive can have distinct meanings in Italian.
 Both can be used for present-time actions in progress: parlo con Mario and sto parlando con Mario can both mean 'I'm speaking with Mario (this moment, right now)', but only the bare present can be used to express ongoing state, as in parlo inglese 'I speak English', i.e. to convey the information 'I am able to speak English' (regardless of what I am doing at the time of speaking).
 Thus the present progressive clarifies immediacy: Sto uscendo 'I'm leaving (just now; on my way out)'.

-The present continuous is formed by using the present tense of the verb stare + the gerund.
+The present progressive is formed by using the present tense of the verb stare + the gerund.
 As in English, the gerund conveys the main meaning of the utterance: sto pattinando (skating), I am skating.
 For the regular verbs, the gerund is formed from the infinitive of the verb by taking the stem and attaching the appropriate gerund suffix: -are verbs take -ando and the -ere and -ire verbs both take -endo.
-The table shows the conjugations of stare in the present tense with a gerund to exemplify the present continuous:
+The table shows the conjugations of stare in the present tense with a gerund to exemplify the present progressive: